-Rural entrepreneurial uses may be permitted subject to the following policies:
+Rural entrepreneurial uses may be permitted subject to the following:

-- The establishment of a rural entrepreneurial use shall require a site-specific amendment to the Area Municipal Zoning By-Law.
-The site-specific zoning amendment shall identify the specific rural entrepreneurial use proposed to be permitted and contain any provisions necessary to ensure the policy criteria of this section are addressed, including but not necessarily limited to: - i) the specific rural entrepreneurial use permitted and its location on the lot; - ii) restrictions on sale of goods or materials, maximum floor area and number of employees; - iii) parking and loading requirements; and - iv) appropriate restrictions on signage, outdoor storage and/or display and other evidence of the business activity.
+- The establishment of a rural entrepreneurial use shall require a site specific amendment to the Area Municipal Zoning By-Law.
+The site specific zoning amendment shall identify the specific rural entrepreneurial use to be permitted and contain any provisions necessary to ensure the policy criteria of this section are addressed, including but not necessarily limited to: - i) The location of the use on the lot; - ii) Restrictions on sale of goods or materials, maximum floor area, and number of employees; - iii) Parking and loading requirements; and, - iv) Appropriate restrictions on signage, outdoor storage and/or display, and other evidence of the business activity.

-Only proposals for a specific rural entrepreneurial use will be considered by Area Council.
+Only proposals for a specific rural entrepreneurial use will be considered by the Area Municipality.

-Area Municipalities may choose to establish more restrictive use, size and scale requirements for a rural entrepreneurial use than permitted by the policies of this Plan, provided they do not conflict with said policies.
-Where stricter requirements are established by the Area Municipality in the Zoning By-Law they shall take precedence over these policies.
+• Area Municipalities may choose to establish more restrictive use, size and scale requirements for a rural entrepreneurial use than permitted by the policies of this Plan, provided they do not conflict with said policies.

+ZONE CHANGE FOR SPECIFIC USE Where stricter requirements are established by the Area Municipality in the Zoning By-Law, they shall take precedence over these policies.